inSTEM registration is now open!

 This session will involve Dr Chris Perrella sharing his personal journey through depression, anxiety, and stress.
 Chris will share how these mental health challenges effected his life, and the steps he took to recover and regain his mental health.
 This will be a conversation from both a personal and academic perspective, discussing how working in academia challenges mental health and ways to maintain yourself through challenges.

-12:20PM - 1:00PM (40 mins) - Parrell Sessions:
+12:20PM - 1:00PM (40 mins) - Parallel Sessions:

-Option 1 - Ani Møller (they/she) - Workshop: From Burnout to Balance: Practical Steps for Neurodivergent Professionals
+Option 1 - Ani Møller (they/she) - Workshop: From Burnout to Balance: Practical Steps for Neurodivergent Professionals | Green Brain

-Option 2 - Liv Downing - Workshop: Learning Self-compassion
+Option 2 - Liv Downing - Workshop: Learning Self-compassion | Seminar Room 1

 Liv Downing is a Registered Psychologist (MAAPI), meditation teacher, speaker and author with over 25 years of experience helping individuals and organisations live and work with greater clarity, calm and connection.
 She is the founder of Liv Mindfully and the creator of the children’s book, You Are Loved.

-Join Liv on an investigation of the tendency so many of us have to be overly self critical.
+Join Liv on an investigation of the tendency so many of us have to be overly self-critical.
 Through science, story and experience, we will explore the question “what might it look like if I were to treat myself in the same way I would treat my best friend?”.

-Option 3 - Allison Fish - Activity: Yoga Nidra
+Option 3 - Allison Fish - Activity: Yoga Nidra | Seminar Room 2

 Allison Fish is a senior research fellow at the Centre for Policy Futures and an associate professor in the Law School at the University of Queensland, as well as a Chief Investigator for the Centre of Excellence in Quantum Biotechnology where her research team explores the responsible regulation of emerging science and technology.
 Some of her previous work has explored the ways in which different international yoga organizations employ intellectual property claims to manage globalizing interest in the practice.